scale-it/algo-builder/README.md

 ## Objectives

 Algorand builder is an trustworthy framework for Algorand dapps (Decentralized Applications).
-Main goal is to make shipping Algorand applications simple, efficient, and scalable.
-Think about it as a truffle suite for Algorand.
+Its main goal is to make shipping Algorand applications simple, efficient, and scalable.
+Think about it as a Truffle suite for Algorand.
 The framework provides following functionality:

 + REPL (console Read-Eval-Print-Loop) to quickly and easily interact with Algorand Standard Assets and Smart Contracts
 + integrated testing framework,